DevTechCollective/RepoRover/README.md

 # RepoRover

-### Llama Hackathon 2023
+## Llama Hackathon 2023

-A developer tool that allows users to quickly understand GitHub repositories that they are not familiar with utilizing config.ai and OpenAi.
+### Overview:
+A developer's "right hand man".
+This tool assists newcomers in understanding GitHub repositories and their structures.
+Build using config.ai and OpenAi.
+Simply run and enter the URL of any GitHub repo, then ask away!

-### Install requirments:
+### Install requirements:
 `pip install -r requirements.txt`

 ### Run: